newrelic/fluentd-examples/README.md

 </filter>
 ```

 This example would only collect logs that matched the filter criteria for service_name.
-Multile filters that all match to the same tag will be evaluated in the order they are declared.
+Multiple filters that all match to the same tag will be evaluated in the order they are declared.
 So in this example, logs which matched a _service_name_ of backend.application_ and a _sample_field_ value of _some_other_value_ would be included.

 ## Complete Examples